Own a one-of-a-kind keyboard rest made by Alex Ellis, the Founder of OpenFaaS.

 Lighter woods are also available, such as this local Sycamore, with a very tight grain it polishes up to a very smooth surface.

-If you'd like a Premium wrist rest, you can have one made in Oak, these also come with a logo.
+If you'd like a Premium wrist rest, you can have one made in Oak, these can also be branded with the OpenFaaS logo on the front or back.

 The 65-key and 85-key layouts are some of the most popular, but full-size keyboards are also very common.
 Just pick the right option at checkout.